seamplex/wasora/doc/reference.md

 ~~~

-By default, wasora allows variables (but not vectors nor matrices) to b
+By default, wasora allows variables (but not vectors nor matrices) to be
 implicitly declared.
-To avoid introducing errors due to typos, explici
+To avoid introducing errors due to typos, explicit
-declaration of variables can be forced by giving `IMPLICIT NONE`
+declaration of variables can be forced by giving `IMPLICIT NONE`.
-Whether implicit declaration is allowed or explicit declaration is require
+Whether implicit declaration is allowed or explicit declaration is required
-depends on the last `IMPLICIT` keyword given, which by default is `ALLOWED`
+depends on the last `IMPLICIT` keyword given, which by default is `ALLOWED`.

-##  `INCLUDE`
+##  INCLUDE

 Include another wasora input file.